 EOSC-Pillar partner Ghent University is also the National Open Access Desk for Belgium (NOAD) in the context of OpenAIRE.
 The University is, in particular, contributing to the activities of our Work Package on "Establishing FAIR Data Services", coordinating the development of the EOSC-Pillar Training and Support Catalogue.

-If you are part of a Belgian open science initiative and want to get in touch with EOSC-Pillar, join our network!
+If you are part of a Belgian Open Science initiative and want to learn more about EOSC, check out the EOSC-Pillar Ambassadors Programme.